 This work explores my deep relationship with place, specifically the forested areas of Western, MA.
 The connection is not purely visual, as within these woods I uncover reflections of my life and the human condition in general.

 People spend a great deal of time looking down.
 Wrapped up in our worries, troubles, responsibilities, we often walk the trials of life withdrawn and introspective.
-These drawings ask you to engage them with your heal held high, inviting viewers to look up, into and through the trees.
+These drawings ask you to engage them with your head held high, inviting viewers to look up, into and through the trees.

 I often have no idea what draws me to work from a particular image until I have worked from it several times.
 Once the “why” becomes clear, I dig in and go after the magic that lies below the surface.
 The visual connection to my original source material becomes lost in the translation as the image departs from the visual and delves into all of the senses.
 I am not interested in conveying a specific moment in time or place, but rather the essence of what makes that place magical.
 In the searching, trees become metaphors for relationships, the joy of living, conflicts and the beauty of friendships, a reflection of my life and of the lives of others that I encounter.